 All hands on-deck to unpack & process

-When 27 pallets of hardware stock arrived at Leopard’s secure storage warehouse, the physical set-up of each device began in earnest.
+When 27 pallets of mobility hardware stock arrived at Leopard’s secure storage warehouse, the physical set-up of each device began in earnest.
 The distribution team unwrapped 20 boxes per pallet, then unpacked 10 devices from each box.
 Each device was tested for function and loaded.

 Using Leopard’s exclusive staging process—installing mobility software, rapidly and accurately, for hundreds of devices per day—the client-approved software image was transferred onto 2000 new devices.